-I have always thought that the simple physics analogy that a market at rest will stay at rest and a market in motion will stay in motion is apt for trend-following.
+I have always thought that the simple physics analogy that a market at rest will stay at rest and a market in motion will remain in motion is apt for trend-following.
 Trends will change when there is a shock or catalyst that will change the underlying fundamentals.
 Trend-following does not require knowing all of the reasons for why a trend is happening or why it may stop.
 Trend-following only requires that a signal is extracted and followed until price dynamics tell you otherwise.
 The success with trend-following is driven by the fact that trends last longer than expected.
-They last longer because most new information is trend reinforcing.
+They last longer because most new information is trend-reinforcing.
 Fundamentals do not generally change quickly.
-Nevertheless, loses will occur when new information causes an expectations reversal.
+Nevertheless, losses will occur when further information causes an expectations reversal.
 Expectations may change more frequently than fundamentals.

-While we have seen trends change in a number of sectors, currencies and energy sectors have continued to follow existing market price action.
-Our view of sector trend behavior is that June will offer good return opportunities albeit the size of the gains may be muted.
+While we have seen trends change in several sectors, currencies, and energy sectors, have continued to follow existing market price action.
+Our view of sector trend behavior is that June will offer good return opportunities, albeit the size of the gains may be muted.